 Usually within minutes

 Deposits are usually completed within minutes.
-But in some cases, how long it takes might also depend on how you set the transfer fees in the sending wallet and on what the cryptocurrency is.
+But in some cases, how long it takes might also depend on how you set the transfer fees in the sending wallet and what the cryptocurrency is.

 Within an hour

-Withdrawals are typically posted to the blockchain within half an hour to an hour, at which point it will generally arrive to your wallet within a few minutes.
+Withdrawals are typically posted to the blockchain within half an hour to an hour, at which point they will generally arrive in your wallet within a few minutes.
 Again, this may vary depending on the cryptocurrency you’re withdrawing.

 The Binance markets

 Binance’s markets are a little different to other exchanges.
-You’ll find them categorised into four different groups.
+You’ll find them categorised into four different groups:

-- BNB market.
+BNB market.
 This market is for trading BNB against other popular cryptocurrencies.

-- BTC market.
+BTC market.
 This market is for trading BTC against a wide range of other cryptocurrencies.

-- ALTS market.
-This market is for trading mostly ETH, but also XRP, against other cryptocurrencies
+ALTS market.
+This market is for trading mostly ETH but also XRP against other cryptocurrencies

-- USDⓈ market.
+USDⓈ market.
 This is Binance’s stablecoin market and is for trading different stablecoins such as USDT, TUSD and PAX against popular cryptocurrencies.